 “don’t be afraid to ask for help"

 It’s all great advice, but doesn’t it seem so cliche?
 There’s a million logistical things running through your head after all-- uncertainties, fears, questions.

 From the big things to the little details, it’s all new.
 And there is no way of knowing how it will all go, so i want to offer you these words of comfort:

 You will handle whatever pain is thrown your way because it means you’re about to meet your baby.

-You will be overcome with a kind of emotion you’ve never known- the grandest, most beautiful combination of joy, relief, and intense connection you’ve ever felt.
+You will be overcome with a kind of emotion you’ve never known- the grandest, most beautiful combination of joy, relief, probably more fear, exhaustion, and intense connection you’ve ever felt.

 And while we’re at it:

 - Avoid buying generic diapers— it’s not worth the savings to put cardboard on your baby’s adorably soft bottom.